ids-s1-21/project-XEMteam/proposal/proposal.md

     ## 8     71-80  1   0.002923977
     ## 9      <NA> 52   0.152046784

-#### Hypothesis 3: The higher the class of the passenger, the higher survival rate.
+#### Hypothesis 3: The higher the class of the passenger, the higher survival rate

 The class of the passenger can be considered to be a measure of their socio-economic status: based on our knowledge on the Titanic disaster we expect to find that the higher the class of the passenger, the higher their survival rate.
-Moreover, we expect the ticket price (`fare` variable) to follow a similar relationship as it is very likely that the ticket price and the class will have a linear relationship.See the summary statistics below: filtering by the passengers who didn’t survive , we can see that the proportion is as high as 0.68 in 3rd class passengers and much lower for first and second class (approximately 0.15 and 0.18 respectively).
-Based on this , we can also predict that the ticket price will have a positive linear relationship with the frequency of survivals.
-A possible graph to display this relationship is the bar plot having the class to be the predictor variable and the fare displayed in terms of colors showing survivals or not as the outcome variable .This supports our hypothesis as the people who bought an expensive ticket in first class had a higher survival rate than those who bought a cheap ticket in 2nd and 3rd class.
+Moreover, we expect the ticket price (`fare` variable) to follow a similar relationship as it is very likely that the ticket price and the class will have a linear relationship.
+See the summary statistics below: filtering by the passengers who didn’t survive, we can see that the proportion is as high as 0.68 in 3rd class passengers and much lower for first and second class (approximately 0.15 and 0.18 respectively).
+Based on this, we can also predict that the ticket price will have a positive linear relationship with the frequency of survivals.
+A possible graph to display this relationship is the bar plot having the class to be the predictor variable and the fare displayed in terms of colors showing survivals or not as the outcome variable.
+This supports our hypothesis as the people who bought an expensive ticket in first class had a higher survival rate than those who bought a cheap ticket in 2nd and 3rd class.
 A statistical method to use in order to support our hypothesis is to display the regression line